 ...
-Specifies the variable-length argument list(Al. '''
+Specifies the variable-length argument list to set XOC values.

 The xSetOCValues function returns NULL if no error occurred; otherwise, it returns the name of the first argument that could not be set.
 An argument might not be set for any of the following reasons: